 Your mouse cursor plays a vital role when using your computer, and you should be completely comfortable with its appearance.
-Maybe you want a larger cursor, that's easy to find in a text without straining your eyes, or perhaps you are bored with the same old pointer that you have been using since what feels like forever.
-Whatever the case, this tutorial shows you how to customize mouse cursors on your Windows 10 computer or device:
+Maybe you want a larger cursor, easy to find in a text without straining your eyes, or perhaps you are bored with the same old pointer that you have been using for what feels like forever.
+Whatever the case, this tutorial shows you how to customize mouse cursors on your Windows 11 or Windows 10 computer or device:

-A mouse cursor is an indicator used to depict on your display either the current position for user interaction, or the movements of your pointing device.
-In Windows 10, you can change the cursor's thickness, adjust the size and color for your pointer, or you can replace the currently used icons with completely different ones.
-Windows uses the ".ani" (animated cursor) and ".cur" (cursor) extensions when it comes to files used for mouse cursors.
-Built-in Windows 10 cursors are usually around 9-10KB in size each, while animated cursors can be as large as 500-600KB.
+A mouse cursor is an indicator used to depict on your display either the current position for user interaction or the movements of your pointing device.
+In Windows 11 and Windows 10, you can replace the currently used icons with entirely different ones, and you can also change the cursor’s thickness, adjust the size and color of its pointers, etc.

-The default folder for these files is “C:WindowsCursors," and, if none of the available options are to your liking, and you decide to download a new mouse cursor scheme, the new scheme should be extracted it in its own subfolder under this default folder.
+The default folder for these files is “C:\Windows\Cursors.”
+If none of the available options are to your liking, you might decide to download a new mouse cursor scheme.
+In that case, you should extract the new cursor scheme in its own subfolder under this default folder: “C:\Windows\Cursors.”

-The Mouse Properties window opens.
-Click or tap the Pointers tab, and you should see some familiar shapes in Windows Default scheme's list of cursors.
+An old-looking (Windows 7-style) window called Mouse Properties will open up.
+In it, select the Pointers tab.
+Then, you should see some familiar shapes in the Windows Default list of mouse cursors.

 You can also choose to “Enable pointer shadow” by checking the corresponding box under the Customize section.

-Once you have found a scheme that you want to use, press on either Apply or OK.
+Once you have found the mouse cursors scheme you like, press on either Apply or OK.

-If you can’t find a scheme to your liking, you can mix and match the existing icons to create your own.
+If you can’t find a scheme to your liking, you can mix and match the existing cursors, including any custom cursors or animated cursors you installed, to create your own scheme.
 First, go to the Pointers tab of the Mouse Properties window by following the instructions in the previous section of this tutorial.
 Then, in the Customize list, click or tap the entry you want to replace and press Browse.

-You can start from a scheme that is close to what you want to use and just replace whatever icons you don’t like.
-If you change your mind, click or tap the Use Default button, followed by either OK or Apply, and the scheme resets to its original set of cursors, discarding all the changes you made.
+You can start from a scheme close to what you want to use and just replace whatever cursors you don’t like.
+If you change your mind, click or tap the Use Default button, followed by either OK or Apply, and the scheme resets to its original set of cursors, discarding all the custom cursors you’ve selected.

 Choosing even one custom mouse cursor to replace the default one from a scheme causes Windows to treat your changes as an entirely new scheme.
 To save this scheme for future use, click or tap the Save As button in the Scheme section, give your scheme a name, and then press OK.

-TIP: Any custom scheme you create can be deleted by selecting it and pressing the Delete button from the Scheme section.
-System schemes can not be deleted.
+TIP: Any custom cursor scheme you create can be deleted by selecting it and pressing the Delete button from the Scheme section.
+On the other hand, system schemes can not be deleted.

-The mouse pointer is one of the things you always see when you’re using your Windows 10 computer or device, so you shouldn’t neglect it.
-Customizing it according to your preferences can make you more productive, while offering you an enjoyable user experience.
-Before closing this tutorial, tell us which mouse pointers are you using and why did you decide to change them?
+The mouse pointer is one of the things you always see when you’re using your Windows computer or device, so you shouldn’t neglect it.
+Customizing it according to your preferences can make you more productive while offering you an enjoyable user experience.
+Before closing this tutorial, tell us: Which mouse pointers did you choose to use, and why did you decide to change the default ones?